-Apples need to be stored in a cool, dry place and can be kept for up to 50 days in a refrigerator.
+To keep apples fresh for up to 50 days, store them in a cool and dry place or in a refrigerator.
 In a Liebherr BioFresh compartment they can be stored for up to 80 days.
 But, when storing apples, there is one, not-so-insignificant thing that you should be aware of: apples produce a gas called ethene (commonly known as ethylene) on ripening.
-People are often shocked to hear this as it does sound somewhat mysterious and unappetising but have no fear; ethylene is a natural plant hormone that sets off the ripening process.
-And, amazingly, any other fruits that are stored in close proximity to apples will ripen more quickly!
+This fact often shocks people because it sounds mysterious and unappetizing.
+However, there is no need to fear; ethylene is a natural plant hormone that initiates the ripening process.
+Any other fruits stored in close proximity to apples will ripen more quickly!
+This is an amazing fact.
 You need to pay attention to this: if your fruits ripen faster they will subsequently tend to spoil sooner.
 Apples aren’t the only fruits that emit ethylene in this manner – apricots, pears and bananas also produce this plant hormone, as do some vegetables e.g. potatoes.

 Many fruits and vegetables wouldn’t ripen without ethylene

 Bananas have to travel a long distance before they arrive on our supermarket shelves.
 They are harvested whilst they are still green so that moulds will not affect them during transit.
 After shipment, before they reach the shops, they are then artificially ripened by exposure to ethylene, which also promotes a more appetising appearance.
-This is how our shop-bought bananas acquire their customary yellow colour and how our tomatoes become a beautiful glowing red – in their unripened state, neither tend to sell very well.
+This is how our shop-bought bananas acquire their customary yellow colour.
+This is also how our tomatoes become a beautiful glowing red.
+In their unripened state, neither tend to sell very well.

 How to take advantage of this ripening effect

 You can use the positive ripening effects of ethylene yourself.
-At room temperature, place your unripe fruit or vegetables in a sealed container or bag together with an apple (or other ethylene-producing fruit or vegetable).
+At room temperature, place your unripe fruit or vegetables in a sealed container or bag.
+Add an apple (or other ethylene-producing fruit or vegetable) to the container.
 This will accelerate the natural ripening process.
 Don’t worry that you’ll then have to eat all your ripened fruit and vegetables in a hurry; before they spoil, simply store them in a Liebherr BioFresh compartment.
-Despite having hastened the ripening process, you will still have plenty of time to enjoy your fruit and veggies at your leisure.
-You can find out all about food storage and about which fruits/vegetables are best suited to BioFresh storage by referring to our BioFresh storage data or by downloading our BioFresh app.
-And, should you find that the ripening process has advanced a little too far and that your apples are looking a little worse for wear, do not despair – they will still be absolutely perfect for making a great apple sauce!
+You will still have plenty of time to enjoy your fruit and veggies at your leisure.
+Despite having hastened the ripening process.
+To find out about food storage and the best fruits/vegetables for BioFresh storage, refer to our BioFresh storage data or download our BioFresh app.
+And, should you find that the ripening process has advanced a little too far and that your apples are looking a little worse for wear, do not despair.
+They will still be absolutely perfect for making a great apple sauce!